 In 2013 a patent infringement lawsuit entitled DataTreasury Corporation v.
 Jack Henry & Associates, Inc. et. al. was filed against the Company, several subsidiaries and a number of customer financial institutions in the US District Court for the Eastern District of Texas.
 The complaint seeks damages, interest, injunctive relief, and attorneys' fees for the alleged infringement of two patents, as well as trebling of damage awards for alleged willful infringement.
 We believe we have strong defenses and have defended the lawsuit vigorously.
 A part of that defense has been the filing of challenges to the validity of plaintiff's patents in post-grant proceedings at the Patent Trial and Appeal Board ("PTAB") of the U.S. Patent and Trademark Office.
 In 2015, the PTAB issued decisions holding that all relevant claims of the plaintiff's patents are unpatentable and invalid.
 DataTreasury's appeal of the PTAB decisions to the U.S. Court of Appeals for the Federal Circuit was unsuccessful pursuant to decisions rendered on October 13, 2016.
-DataTreasury has the right to appeal these decisions.
+On January 11, 2017 DataTreasury petitioned the Supreme Court to review the Federal Court's affirmance.
 At this stage, we cannot make a reasonable estimate of possible loss or range of loss, if any, arising from this lawsuit.